sairamyalinga/todo-app/README.md

    - GitHub Actions runs tests and ensures code quality.

 3. **Automated Deployment:**
-   - Upon successful tests, the deployment workflow securely transfers the application to the Digital Ocean droplet(.
+   - Upon successful tests, the deployment workflow securely transfers the application to the Digital Ocean droplet(server where the application is deployed).

 4. **Live Application:**
    - The application is now live and accessible at [https://sairamya.tech](https://sairamya.tech).